Picking the Best Mental Health First Aid Training Provider for You

 The MHFA courses are all based on extensive research and have really useful (and often surprising) national statistics.
 There are some differences in the challenges faced by certain sectors and industries though, and even geographical locations make a difference.
 So if you think that may apply to your organisation then it’s worth finding out if the trainer will take this into consideration.

 The groups we work with tend to respond best when they can see the direct relevance of the course.
 So we try to ensure that each and every Sky Bounders course is tailored and relevant to the group in the room.
-Most of our courses are run on an in-house basis and before each course we make sure that we’re up to speed with the particular challenges for their specific sector.
+We make sure that we’re up to speed with the particular challenges for their specific sector.
 This includes having details of any relevant statistics and support organisations for their location.

 4. Is a Mental Health First Aid Course all you want?